Time to read: 10 mins

 There are some exclusions or considerations that you should be aware of before making your decision about choosing a pet insurance provider.

 The 4-levels of cover above all exclude pre-existing conditions, which are medical issues that your pet has suffered from before you take out a plan.

-Pedigree pets will typically be more expensive to insure than cross breeds.
+Pedigree cats and dogs will typically be more expensive to insure than cross breeds.
 This is because they are generally more expensive to purchase and they are considered a higher risk of illnesses and injuries associated with their breed.
 Mixed breeds tend to bring together a greater resistance to disease by combining two breeds together.